Transact-SQL Barcode Font Encoder Formula Tutorial

 New Scalar-valued Function

-4. Erase the contents of the SQLQuery.sql file and paste the IDAutomation font formula (copy the code from the IDAutomation_Code128B.sql file) into the query file.
+4. Erase the contents of the SQLQuery.sql file and then paste the IDAutomation font formula (copy the code from the IDAutomation_Code128B.sql file) into the query file.

 Store the function in the Scalar-valued Functions list